OpenSourceEconomics/respy/doc/source/tutorial.rst

 Let us now illustrate the basic capabilities of the ``respy`` package.
 We start by setting up a model specification and then turn to some examples.

+|

 Model Specification
 -------------------

 The model is specified in an initialization file that is processed by the package.
-For an example, check out the first parameterization analyzed by Keane & Wolpin (1994) `online <https://github.com/restudToolbox/package/blob/master/respy/tests/resources/kw_data_one.ini>`_.
+For an example, check out the first parameterization analyzed by Keane (1994) `online <https://github.com/restudToolbox/package/blob/master/respy/tests/resources/kw_data_one.ini>`_.
 Let us discuss each of the elements in more detail.

 **BASICS**